Tomb of King David

 2. Was David writing about himself or someone else?
 He couldn't have been writing about himself as he died, his body decayed, and his bones turned to dust.

-3. However, God made a promise to David that He would establish a house for him and establish and that there would come someone from his house that would reign forever.
-This would be the Messiah, the Lord Jesus Christ who would come from David's house (linage).
+3. However, God made a promise to David that He would establish a house of lineage for him and establish that there would come someone from his lineage who would reign forever.
+This would be the Messiah, the Lord Jesus Christ, who would come from David's lineage.

 2 Samuel 7:11-13: The Lord also declares to you that the Lord will make a house for you.
 12 When your days are finished and you lie down with your fathers, I will raise up your descendant after you, who will come from you, and I will establish his kingdom.
 13 He shall build a house for My name, and I will establish the throne of his kingdom forever.